- Written by Dr.Mehmet Demircioglu

 When is waiting the wiser decision?

 Waiting is wiser when the skin is active, the diagnosis is uncertain, treatment has just changed, or thick plaques cover the areas we need to use.
-I also become cautious when a clinic cannot explain how psoriasis will be managed before and after surgery.
+I also slow down when a clinic cannot explain how psoriasis will be managed before and after surgery.

 Waiting can also be wiser when the patient is emotionally rushing.
 Scalp psoriasis can make hair loss feel even more distressing.
 The patient may feel embarrassed by flakes, thinning, redness, or itching.
 I understand that.
 But operating too early on unstable skin can create more anxiety, not less.

-A good delay has a purpose.
-Calm the scalp.
+A useful delay has a purpose.
+Control the scalp.
 Confirm the diagnosis.
 Coordinate treatment.
 Let the surgeon evaluate the skin when it is closer to the condition it should be in on surgery day.
 Then the hair transplant plan can be judged more fairly.

 When the scalp becomes stable, the conversation becomes more positive.
 Then I can look at hairline design, graft number, donor management, and the natural result without the active skin disease dominating the decision.
 That is the position I prefer for the patient.

-The patient should also understand that psoriasis may need long term management after surgery.
-A transplant does not cure psoriasis.
-It may improve the appearance of hair loss, but the scalp condition still needs care.
-If the patient understands that, expectations become more realistic.
+Psoriasis may still need long-term management after surgery.
+A transplant does not cure it.
+Surgery may improve the appearance of hair loss, but the scalp condition still needs attention.
+When the patient understands that, expectations become more realistic.

-My assessment is simple.
+I judge it directly.
 If scalp psoriasis is controlled and the skin is quiet, hair transplant surgery may be possible.
-If the scalp is inflamed, unstable, or poorly understood, the safer decision is to treat first and operate later.
-The goal is not only to move grafts.
-The goal is to give those grafts a calm, healthy scalp in which to heal.
+If the scalp is inflamed, unstable, or poorly understood, the better decision is to treat first and operate later.
+My aim is not only to move grafts.
+I want those grafts placed into a controlled, healthy scalp where healing can be judged clearly.